Tommytang111/robotic-vision/README.md

 - **`research/spatial_mapping.py` is not wired into the API.** It runs standalone against a local webcam.
-- **The 2D→3D step is not implemented.** Projecting a mask centroid through the depth map and camera pose to get a world coordinate is the obvious next step and is not yet written.
+- **The 2D→3D step is not implemented.** Projecting a mask centroid through the depth map and camera pose to get a world coordinate is the obvious next step and is not included.
   Detection and mapping currently exist side by side, not joined.
 - **Monocular depth has scale ambiguity.** The visual odometry in `spatial_mapping.py` uses approximate webcam intrinsics; real metric distances need camera calibration.
 - **`/predict-video` caps at 100 frames** and buffers the upload in memory — a demo path,